SamTheOracle/reverseproxy/README.md

 # Vertx Proxy

-This proxy is developed using Vertx ServiceDiscovery and Vertx HealthChecks.
+This proxy is developed using Vertx ServiceDiscovery.
 On startup, two web servers are started, the proxy and healthcheck.

 ## Proxy
 Proxy allows to add, get and delete services.
 In addition it proxies http requests to available services, caching if specified by header Access-Control-Max-Age.